 It’s why we’ve had students get hired after just 4 months of learning to code, and why we also help you ace the coding interview and learn kick ass soft skills.

-So if you learn with us and follow our programming roadmaps, chances are very high that you can get hired quickly, but what if you wanted to recoup or cover some of your learning costs as soon as possible?
+So if you learn with us and follow our programming roadmaps, chances are very high that you can get hired quickly.

-What if you wanted to start getting paid for coding while still learning to code and before you even got that full-time job?
+In fact, what if you wanted to start getting paid for coding while still learning to code and before you even got that full-time job?

+What if your goal is to dive into freelancing, start earning ASAP, and skip the full-time job route?
 Or what if you’ve already learned to code and have a job, but want to figure out a few ways to get paid even more while still learning and progressing, and not just by skilling up into a more senior role or language?

 Well, that’s what we’re going to cover in today's guide, so let’s dive in!